Words

 Andrea Lattuada

-I am a Research Group Leader at the Max Planck Institute for Software Systems (MPI-SWS).
+I lead the Principled Systems Group at the Max Planck Institute for Software Systems (MPI-SWS).
 I joined in September 2024.

 Between the beginning of 2023 and the first half of 2024 I was a Researcher in the VMware Research Group.
 I got my PhD at the end of 2022 in the Systems Group at ETH Zürich, advised by Prof. Timothy Roscoe.